How do CDs work?

 You might choose to stash your money away in six-month, two-year or five-year CDs.
 Normally, the longer the term, the higher the interest rate.

-But you may have to lock your money away for a loooooooong time.
+The payout from a long-term CD can be enticing, but you may have to lock your money away for a long time.

 If some financial emergency comes along and you need to get at your money, tapping your CDs could be costly.

 The pros of investing with CDs

 CDs have been paying very low rates for years, but that may soon change in 2022.

 CD rates have historically increased when the Federal Reserve raises its key policy rate — something officials are planning to do multiple times this year.

 So instead of just being a more lucrative alternative to savings accounts, CDs may start to look more attractive when compared to other kinds of investments, too.

 And as we said at the beginning, CDs are nearly risk-free.
 You can put up to $250,000 in CDs and will never lose that money as long as your account is with a bank insured by FDIC or a credit union insured by NCUA.